Student Code of Conduct - UTDSP5003

-- In any case where the accused student elects not to dispute the facts upon which the charges are based, the student may execute a written waiver of the hearing procedures and accept the sanction(s) or reserve the right to appeal the sanction(s).
+- In any case, except in a case finding a violation of the Prohibited Discrimination and Sexual Harassment/Sexual Misconduct Policy, where the accused student elects not to dispute the facts upon which the charges are based, the student may execute a written waiver of the hearing procedures and accept the sanction(s) or reserve the right to appeal the sanction(s).

 - An appeal of the sanction will be to the president of the university.
 The appeal is considered on the basis of written arguments of the student and the dean.

-In the event a student disputes the facts and/or allegations or at the discretion of the Dean of Students, a hearing before the Discipline Committee may be arranged.
+In the event a student disputes the facts and/or allegations or at the discretion of the Office of Community Standards and Conduct, a hearing before the Discipline Committee or Hearing Officer may be arranged.